 Figure: A cart (top left) is used to transport glassware that needs washing (top right) to a dishwashing area.
 The glassware is to be loaded onto a dishwashing rack (bottom left) and into an industrial dishwasher (bottom right).

 Challenge Timeline

-WARA Robotics aims at running the challenge final on-site in Västerås in December 2024.
-Here is the envisioned timeline:
+WARA Robotics aims at running the challenge final on-site in Västerås in November 2025.
+Here is the envisioned timeline (this is temporary and can be adjusted to the teams requirements):